-A wonderful tradition, and one which will live on in Reminiac purely because the cake tastes so good.
+This is a wonderful tradition, and one which will live on in Reminiac purely because the cake tastes so good.

 1. Gather family and friends around a table.

 2. The youngest person then crawls under the table.
-I now have some difficulty in persuading my youngest child, now 8 years old to humour me, by performing this part of the tradition!!
+I now have some difficulty in persuading my youngest child, now 8 years old, to humour me, by performing this part of the tradition!

-3. The oldest (or the most honest!!) person then acts as distributor.
+3. The oldest (or the most honest!) person then acts as distributor.
 Not me, because I always wait until Joe, the child under the table, nominates who the slice is for and if it’s mine I give myself a whopping great slice!

 4. The distributor then cuts the galette into slices and the person under the table nominates who should be served each slice.

-5. The person who finds the ‘feve’ is the King and wears the crown !!
+5. The person who finds the ‘fève’ is the King and wears the crown!

 Although traditionally this cake is eaten on 6th January, I ask myself: how can a cake as delicious as this be kept for just one day a year?